 This article may contain affiliate links.
 This means that when you click on products we recommend through a link, we may earn a small commission at no cost to you.
 For more information, please read our disclaimer page.

 Of all the places I’ve been, Hawaii calls me back again and again.
 Lush tropical beaches…swimming with sea turtles…colorful tropical fish.
 What’s not to love?
 How about… a wicked sunburn on your first day…sore feet from navigating coral… or losing your iPhone in the ocean?!
 After four trips, I’ve learned the hard way about what to pack for Maui, or any Hawaiian island, really.
-Smart packing for Hawaii means you won’t spend precious vacation time hunting down a critical item.
+Just like you’d give careful consideration about where to stay in Maui, smart packing for Hawaii means you won’t spend precious vacation time hunting down a critical item.
 Here’s my ultimate Maui packing list to ensure you have everything you need!

 Interested in saving money on your Maui accommodations?
 You can save up to $55 if you’re new to Airbnb.
 Just you use this COUPON to reserve.)